dgaydukov/cert-aws/sa/files/sa.md

 Routes each individual TCP connection to a single target for the life of the connection.
 The TCP connections from a client have different source ports and sequence numbers, and can be routed to different targets.
 So if you open new tab, that would mean that new port is opened, in this case nlb would see it as new connection and could route request to different ec2.
 Health Check - you can monitor health of ec2 and always redirect user to healthy ec2 (ELB doesn't kill unhealthy ec2).
 There are 3 types of health checks:
-* EC2 health check - watches for instance availability from hypervisor/networking point of view.
+* EC2  - watches for instance availability from hypervisor/networking point of view.
 For example, in case of a hardware problem, the check will fail.
 Also, if an instance was misconfigured and doesn't respond to network requests, it will be marked as faulty.
-* ELB health check (1 heath check inside that check port status `AWS::ElasticLoadBalancingV2::TargetGroup`) - verifies that a specified TCP port on an instance is accepting connections OR a specified web page returns 2xx code.
+* ELB (1 heath check inside that check port status `AWS::ElasticLoadBalancingV2::TargetGroup`) - verifies that a specified TCP port on an instance is accepting connections OR a specified web page returns 2xx code.
 Thus ELB health checks are a little bit smarter and verify that actual app works instead of verifying that just an instance works.
-* Custom health check - If your application can't be checked by simple HTTP request and requires advanced test logic, you can implement a custom check in your code and set instance health though API
+* Custom  - If your application can't be checked by simple HTTP request and requires advanced test logic, you can implement a custom check in your code and set instance health though API
-You can set asg healthcheck by:
+You can set asg healthcheck by (by default for asg - healthcheck is EC2, if you set ELB - asg would monitor both ec2 & elb healthchecks, and replace instance if either one failed):
 ```
 ASG:
     Type: AWS::AutoScaling::AutoScalingGroup
     Properties:
-      HealthCheckType: ELB # means asg would monitor both ec2 & elb healthchecks, and replace instance if either one failed
+      HealthCheckType: ELB
 ```
+So when you use asg+elb, you would better to change `HealthCheckType` from EC2 to ELB.
+For `TargetGroup` you can configure healthcheck and choose protocol `HealthCheckProtocol`.
+Possible values are HTTP/HTTPS/TCP.
+If protocol of TG is HTTP(S), then you can't choose TCP healthcheck.
+So TCP healthcheck is mostly for NLB.
 ALB Request Routing - you can redirect user to different ec2 based on request attributes (subdomains, headers, url params..)
 Listener Rule - can forward request but not change.
 So if you have a rule `/api => EC2_1, /internal => EC2_2`.
 That means EC2_1 should have url `/api` and EC2_2 should have url `/internal`.
 Since we can modify rules, you can use elb to hide some api endpoints.
 For example you can create 2 rules like: